Einswilli/Valkyrie/README.md

 **Ready to join the guard?** Contribute rules, report false positives, improve the engine.
 Together, we make the open-source ecosystem safer.

+> ⚠️ Project Status: Active Development
+Valkyrie is currently under heavy development.
+We're building an industrial-grade security scanner with the community.
+Join us to shape the future of proactive security!

 ---

 ## 🛡️ **Why Valkyrie?**